OCR-D/spec/ocrd_zip.md

 profile](https://github.com/bagit-profiles/bagit-profiles) (see [Appendix A for the full definition](#appendix-a)):

-* `bagit-info.txt` MAY additionally contain these tags:
+* `bag-info.txt` MAY additionally contain these tags:
   * `X-Ocrd-Mets`: Alternative path to the mets.xml file if its path IS NOT `/data/mets.xml`
   * `X-Ocrd-Manifestation-Depth`: Whether all URL are dereferenced as files or only some